backendken/terraform-pr-generator/README.md

 # Terraform PR Generator

-A powerful Go CLI tool to automate terraform plan generation for PR workflows.
+A  Go CLI tool to automate terraform plan generation for PR workflows.
 This tool replaces bash scripts with a more robust, cross-platform solution for generating terraform plans across multiple AWS environments and regions.

 ## ✨ Features